Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Update-AzADServicePrincipal.md

 ### Example 2 - Update the display name of a service principal using piping

 ```
-PS C:\> Get-AzureRmADServicePrincipal -ObjectId 784136ca-3ae2-4fdd-a388-89d793e7c780 | Update-AzureRmADServicePrincipal -DisplayName MyNewDisplayName
+PS C:\> Get-AzADServicePrincipal -ObjectId 784136ca-3ae2-4fdd-a388-89d793e7c780 | Update-AzADServicePrincipal -DisplayName MyNewDisplayName
 ```

-Gets the service principal with object id '784136ca-3ae2-4fdd-a388-89d793e7c780' and pipes that to the Update-AzureRmADServicePrincipal cmdlet to update the display name of the service principal to "MyNewDisplayName".
+Gets the service principal with object id '784136ca-3ae2-4fdd-a388-89d793e7c780' and pipes that to the Update-AzADServicePrincipal cmdlet to update the display name of the service principal to "MyNewDisplayName".

 ## PARAMETERS